Korean Drama Review by Jill, USA (No End Spoilers)

 FULL OST

-earlier Korean dramas, who let men control their
+seen in earlier Korean dramas, who let men control

 internally softie lead male character, Joo Won Kim